“By changing our minds, we really can change our lives,” asserts the behavior change experts at the Pritikin Longevity Center in Miami.

 The ability to see change as exciting and an opportunity for growth rather than viewing it as frightening and fearing failure.

 The enduring assurance that you are understood and validated by those you are closest to.

 Other attitudes, feelings, and behaviors that are linked with good health include:

-Social support, explains Pritikin psychologist Dr. Arvon, is protective against the effects of stress and has been found to be associated with longevity.
+Social support is protective against the effects of stress and has been found to be associated with longevity.

 By keeping a journal or speaking with others, emotional disclosure helps people cope with events.
 Also, people who use these strategies have lower blood pressure and report fewer health problems compared with people who don’t.

 Humor has been demonstrated to have “stress-busting” qualities and reduces the body”s physiological response to stress.

 Healthy Mind-Body Education at the Pritikin Longevity Center

 Change the attitudes, feelings, and behaviors that are holding you back:

 To maximize emotional well-being and the ability to make positive changes, guests at Pritikin enjoy a five-seminar series, entitled: